frcdesign/FRCDesign.org/docs/learning-course/stage1/1D/part-modeling.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1d/SwerveBase/dtParts1.webp" style="width:100%">
       <figcaption>1.
 Start by inserting the origin cube.
-Then, use the <code>Derived</code> tool to insert the layout sketches you previously drew from the Master Sketch part studio.
+Then, use the <code>Derived</code> tool to insert the layout sketches you previously drew from the Main Layout Sketch part studio.
 This feature will automatically update if changes are made to the layout sketch.</figcaption>
     </figure>
   </div>